 The richness of Mexican cuisine derives directly from the biological and ethnic diversity of this country —sometimes described as many countries.
 The region where Mexico City is located belongs to the Central Plateau and through the centuries it has established connections with other areas and received migrants who have enriched the kitchens.
 That means you can taste different regional cuisines in the capital, plus influences from abroad, mainly from Spain, France and the Middle East.
 The gastronomic scene in Mexico City constantly evolves and recombines milled by competition among cooks, borrowings and demanding gourmands.

-From Northern Mexico arrived the tender fish tacos and dishes prepared with beans and beef, like the celebrated roasted kid, always bite with wheat “tortillas”.
-A new food trend emerged in Ensenada, where seafood specialities have been decanted to become sublime paired with wine from the Baja Californian peninsula.
+Tender fish tacos and dishes prepared with beans and beef arrived from Northern Mexico, as well as the celebrated roasted kid, always bite with wheat “tortillas”.
+A trendy new cuisine emerged in Ensenada, where seafood specialities have been decanted to become sublime paired with excellent wine from the Baja Californian peninsula.

 The Pacific Coast provides daily fresh fish, shrimp, octopus, calms, oysters, squid and crayfish to the different restaurants, some located in public markets, others in the chic quarters of the city.
 This slice of Mexican food has become very popular, sometimes with the influence of Japanese and Peruvian food (also directly served in their respective culinary embassies, also hard to avoid) well known as “ceviche” and “tiraditos”.